The Southeast Asian Drug Battle

 A clear example of how dangerous drug trafficking can be is the case of the Bali 9.
 In the case of the Bali 9, a group of nine Australian nationalist brought over a dozen pounds of heroin into the country of Indonesia.
 Unfortunately, the group were unable to successfully accomplish their goal as their capture led to them being sentenced either to death by firing squad or life imprisonment.

-From Vietnam to Malaysia to Singapore, just about every country in Southeast Asia has very strict, and dangerous for those who choose to break the law, drug laws where sentences from possession can lead someone with life imprisonment or death by firing squads.
+From Vietnam to Malaysia to Singapore, just about every country in Southeast Asia has very strict, and very dangerous, drug laws where sentences from possession can lead someone with life imprisonment or death by firing squads.
 One can assume that the strict laws are a crime deterrent, but drugs like methamphetamine, heroin and numerous others are still very accessible and the usage and trafficking rates are still on a rise.